-Getting married, starting a family, and transitioning out of the military are all exciting times in your life, but they also bring with them major changes.
-Changes like these affect your life insurance needs going forward.
-Servicemembers’ Group Life Insurance (SGLI) might be more than sufficient when you are young and single, but as you start your family and take on new obligations, your needs change.
+Getting married, starting a family, and transitioning out of the military are all exciting times in your life, but they also bring with them major changes, like a move, the need for childcare, or a new career.
+Changes like these can affect your life insurance needs going forward.
+While your service-provided Servicemembers’ Group Life Insurance (SGLI) might be more than sufficient when you are young and single, as you start your family, then grow your family and take on new obligations, your insurance needs can change.

-Choose a military-friendly life insurance plan that meets your current needs while also giving you flexibility to adjust your coverage.
+When thinking about your future life insurance needs, you’ll want to consider a military-friendly life insurance plan (specifically one without aviation or active duty service restrictions) that not only meets your current needs but also gives you the flexibility to adjust your coverage or purchase additional coverage in the future.
 Your coverage does not have to – nor should it – be the exact same throughout your life.

 When to Reassess Your Needs

-In general, it is a good idea to review your needs and coverage amount at least annually.
+In general, it is a good idea to review your needs and life insurance policies at least annually.
 This ensures that major life events (the birth of a child, a home purchase, or a new financial obligation) are accounted for in your future coverage.
+When you’re young and just starting out, you may have few or no dependents relying on you for financial support, but as you age, that may change.
 Developing a habit of annually reviewing the terms of your home, car, life, and disability insurance coverage can prevent anything being left to chance.

-Set aside some time specifically to evaluate whether and how your life insurance needs have changed after any major life events.
+It’s also important to set aside some time specifically to evaluate whether and how your life insurance needs have changed after any major life events, even if this means you’re looking at your policies and coverage off of the annual cycle.

-The most important events to account for are marriage and parenthood.
-There is nothing more meaningful than growing your family.
-As difficult as it is to think about now, it is important to make sure that your family will be taken care of if anything were to happen to you or your spouse.
-That means purchasing an amount of military-friendly life insurance that not only matches your family’s minimum needs today, but considers the loss of income, the loss of future income, or the cost of providing for child care in the future.
+Arguably, the most important events to account for are marriage and parenthood because they introduce an additional dependent into the mix.
+While your spouse may have their own income and not rely solely on your financial contributions, a child is fully reliant on their parents, and if something were to happen to you when your child was young, it’s important that they have the safety net of a life insurance policy in place.
+As difficult as it is to think about now, it is important to consider every possible future, which could mean purchasing an amount of military-friendly life insurance that not only matches your family’s minimum needs today, but considers the potential loss of immediate income, the loss of future income, and the cost of providing for child care in the future.
 Each new family member will have needs that your life insurance policy will have to cover.

 That said, a growing family is not the only reason to reevaluate your life insurance coverage.
-Other life events that merit examining your coverage include buying a house, transitioning out of the military, and retiring.
-For example, term life insurance may have been the right choice to supplement SGLI while you were deploying, but you may want to transition to a permanent military-friendly life insurance policy as a long-term estate planning solution.
+Again, other life events that merit examining your coverage include buying a house (because you’ve increased your personal debt), transitioning out of the military (because you will lose your SGLI coverage), and retiring (because your income has changed).
+For example, term life insurance may have been the right choice to supplement SGLI while you were deploying, but you may want to transition to a permanent life insurance policy as a long-term estate planning solution.

 Determining Your Needs as Your Family Grows